Bear, Deer, and Turkey Tag Validation & Checking Requirements

 - Follow the instructions and provide the requested information.

 - You will be given a confirmation number at the end of the telephone or Internet session.
 Write it down.
-Licensed hunters must then immediately write this confirmation number, in ink, on the line labeled "check card or confirmation number" of the tag that was validated.
+Licensed hunters must then immediately write this confirmation number, in ink, on the line labeled "check card or confirmation number" of the tag that was validated (example, bottom of page 26).
 When using the telephone or Internet, be sure that the confirmation number is a letter followed by up to 11 digits.
 If your telephone or Internet checking session is cut off or your confirmation number is not complete, start the session again and repeat steps until the complete confirmation number is obtained.

 - Bucks that have shed their antlers are considered antlerless deer and may be tagged with an antlerless-only deer tag.
 For the process of checking in these shed-antlered bucks on the telephone and Internet, they should be checked in as an antlered deer with zero antler points.